Getting Started with a Window Replacement (2023 Guide)

 As of April 27, 2021, IRS.gov lists a 10% tax deduction from “the cost of qualified energy efficiency improvement.’ with a lifetime limit of $200 for windows.
 Energy incentives encourage more fuel-saving practices that limit your new window choices, but they benefit you because they reduce your HVAC bills in the long run.

-Cover or move nearby furniture far away from the windows or ideally out of the room.
+Cover or move nearby furniture far away from the windows or outside the room.
 Make a path for your window installation company to use both inside and outside.
 Installers need as much space as possible to work as quickly and efficiently as possible without damaging their possessions.
 Don’t forget rugs and anything else that might cause accidents.
 Store your treasured items elsewhere.
 It’s worth it to take extra time to guard your valuables.

-Day of installation:
+Day of Installation

 Do a walking tour of the home with the installation lead so that the team knows exactly where work will take place.
 This will also give you a chance to ask any questions you prepared.
-You can get an estimate on how long the window replacement will take for instance, or ask if there’s anything else you need to do before installers get started.
-Pro tip: Ask the crew to leave any windows that require an additional day to install in the frame overnight.
+You can get an estimate on how long the window replacement will take, for instance, or ask if there’s anything else you need to do before installers get started.
+Pro tip: Ask the crew to leave windows that require an additional day to install in the frame overnight.
 Leaving plastic coverings for extended periods of time can be disastrous if harsh weather conditions roll in.

 Disable security systems that might be engaged by opening and closing the windows or doors.
 This will save you from additional disturbances, and your crew and neighbors will appreciate it too.